ashydashysoflashy/BookSwap/README.md

     ```
     npm install
     ```
 5. Using your code editor, navigate to the frontend folder and create a new file with the name ".env" once again.
-This time type the following code in the file:
+Insert your own information here:
     ```
     REACT_APP_BUCKET_NAME=<insert your Amazon AWS S3 Bucket name here>
     REACT_APP_BUCKET_REGION=<insert your bucket's region here>